oVirt/ovirt-site/source/feature/aaa.html.md

 *   Correctness of Extensions API
 *   Format for generic ldap configuraton
-    -   Should be determined during the development
+    -   To be determined soon
 *   Format of generic ldap template file.
+    -   To be determined soon, the queries will look similar to the ones at org.ovirt.engine.extensions.aaa.builtin.kerberosldap.LdapQueryMetadataFactoryImpl

 ### Testing